-Neighbourhood age profiles are skewed towards younger adults, and many families have children.
+Neighbourhood age profiles are skewed towards younger adults, and more families have children than the London average.
 English proficiency levels are below the London average.
 Marriage rates are low, and levels of separation or divorce are above the London average.

 Housing is predominantly in flats, and social renting the norm – few residents are owner occupiers.
-These units include much of the most overcrowded in London.
-Illness rates are above the London average, although levels of unpaid care provision are around the London average.
+Housing is often overcrowded and neighbourhoods are amongst the most densely populated in London.
+Illness rates are above the London average, although levels of unpaid care provision hover around the London average.

 Employment is in caring, leisure, other service occupations, sales and customer service, or process, plant, and machine operation.
-Part time working and full time student study are common.
+Part time working and full-time student study are common.
 Levels of unemployment are slightly above the London average.
-Most residents have not progressed beyond Level 1 or 2 educational qualifications or apprenticeships.
+Most residents have only Level 1 or 2 educational qualifications or have completed apprenticeships.

-E1: Struggling Service and Warehouse Workers
+E1: Challenged Inner London Communities

-Residents of these concentrated and mostly centrally located neighbourhoods are more likely to be married and have children relative to the Super Group.
-There are higher rates of unemployment, and those in work tend to work service occupations in hotels or restaurants and distribution.
-Relative to the Super Group there are fewer residents declaring ethnicity as Mixed and Multiple, Black or Other Asian, and very high concentrations of those who are Bangladeshi.
-Those living within these areas tend to be in accommodation that is more overcrowded.
+Resident in some of London’s most over-crowded Inner London communities, many families have children and marriage/civil partnership rates are above the Supergroup average.
+Other adults such as students live in communal establishments.
+Few residents have Level 4 educational qualifications, levels of unemployment are above the Supergroup average, and employment is concentrated in service occupations such as distribution, hotels and restaurants.
+Relative to the Supergroup average, fewer residents identify as being of mixed/multiple ethnicities, Black or Other Asian.

-E2: Crowded and Constrained
+E2: Social Rented Sector Pockets

-Found in pockets across London, although employment broadly aligns to the Super Group, residents are moderately less likely to work in Transport and Communications relative to the Super Group.
-There are also lower numbers of Chinese or Bangladeshi residents, and a higher number of people who are Black and who were born in Africa.
-Rates of private renting are lower in these neighbourhoods relative to the Super Group.
+Found in pockets across London, residents are less likely to live in private sector rentals and fewer adults are students.
+Fewer individuals work in transport and communications occupations relative to the Supergroup average.
+More individuals identify as Black and were born in Africa.

 F: Young Families and Mainstream Employment: Family-oriented living, concentrated multi-ethnic neighbourhoods throughout London.
 Many residents identify as Black African and many families have children.
 Employment is across the labour market, apart from professional or managerial occupations.